uetchy/uechi.io/themes/uio/README.md

-# hexo-theme-vanilla
+# hexo-theme-uio

-A minimalist style hexo theme
+Theme for uechi.io